 • Another blogger expresses outrage over the photo

 The photo is once again being circulated on Facebook.
-Though the image is disturbing, it is in no way a current event.
-A popular caption reads:
+Although the image is disturbing, it is a relatively old event.
+A popular caption read:

 Analysis of the photo

-There have been claims of the photo being altered, which is always possible, but there were other photos published alongside this one which show a mutilated puppy that resembles the one in this photo.
+There have been claims that the photo was altered, which is certainly possible, but there were other photos published alongside this one which showed a mutilated puppy that resembled the one in this photo.

 The photo has certainly been altered, at least minimally, as we see the top left of the picture contains a black band where the man’s arm should continue to the edge of the image.
 Something was apparently blacked out, such as a website, or some other identifying information.